 What is plyometrics?

-Plyometrics is defined as a form of exercise that involves rapid and repeated stretching and contracting of the muscles, designed to increase strength.
-It first gained popularity in the 1960’s, Russian jumping specialist and track coach Yuri Verkhoshansky was the creator.
+Plyometrics is defined as a form of exercise that involves rapid and repeated stretching and contracting of the muscles.
+It’s designed to increase strength.
+It first gained popularity in the 1960’s.
+Created by Russian jumping specialist and track coach Yuri Verkhoshansky.

 Shock plyometrics such as depth jumps and drop jumps are physically very demanding.

-The depth jump is performed when an athlete drops from a height, usually off a box, lands briefly absorbing the shock and then immediately jumps as high as possible.
+The depth jump is performed when an athlete drops from a height.
+This is usually off a box, the athlete lands briefly absorbing the shock and then immediately jumps as high as possible.
 The landing period (or amortisation phase) is short, usually less than 0.2 seconds.